ebeneliason/easy-pattern/README.md

 > [!NOTE]
 > Because EasyPattern does not use timers nor have an update function that gets called each frame, these
-> callbacks trigger lazily the when the pattern crosses a loop boundary while computing new phase offsets
+> callbacks trigger lazily when the pattern crosses a loop boundary while computing new phase offsets
 > (such as when checking `isDirty()`, or when calling `apply()`).
 If you check for dirty and/or draw using
 > your pattern each frame, you can ignore this fact.
 If you do not, then be aware that:
 >